About the Clerk of the Board of Supervisors

 Andrew Potter has served as the Executive Officer/Clerk of the Board of Supervisors for the County of San Diego since March 2019.
 Preceding this role, he served as Assistant Clerk of the Board of Supervisors and Chief Deputy Clerk of the Board.
 Andrew's experience also includes previously serving as the Administrative Services Director/City Clerk for the City of Del Mar and as a Senior Management Analyst for the City of Coronado, City Manager's Office.

 Andrew earned his bachelor’s degree in English, with a minor in economics, and a master’s degree in public administration from San Diego State University.
-He is the past President of the San Diego Chapter of the American Society for Public Administration (ASPA), past Regional Co-Chair for the Municipal Management Association of Southern California (MMASC), and past Treasurer, Secretary, and Vice President of the California Clerk of the Board of Supervisors Association (CCBSA).
+He is the past President of the San Diego Chapter of the American Society for Public Administration (ASPA), past Regional Co-Chair for the Municipal Management Association of Southern California (MMASC), and past Treasurer, Secretary, Vice President, and President of the California Clerk of the Board of Supervisors Association (CCBSA).
 Andrew was awarded the J. Michael Dutton Summit Award for significant and sustained professional contributions to the MMASC in May 2013 and named one of San Diego News Network's 35 under 35 Community Leaders in January 2010.
-In 2018, Andrew was awarded the designation of Certified Clerk of the Board of Supervisors by the CCBSA and currently serves as the Association's President.
+In 2018, Andrew was awarded the designation of Certified Clerk of the Board of Supervisors by the CCBSA.

 About the Department